chanzuckerberg/cellxgene-census/tools/cellxgene_census_builder/README.md

 # README

-This package contains code to build and release the CELLxGENE Census in the SOMA format, as specified in the [data schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cell_census_schema.md).
+This package contains code to build and release the Census in the SOMA format, as specified in the [data schema](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cell_census_schema.md).

 This tool is not intended for end-users - it is used by the CELLxGENE team to periodically create and release all